jollyjinx/kinder-wollen-singen/README.markdown

 Usage
 -----
-Open Terminal and got this directory.
+Open Terminal and go to this directory.
 Type 'createSongBooks.zsh' and after some time you should get a Weihnachtslieder.iPad.pdf in this directory.

 How it works